RamyBoutegrabet/first_FastAPI/README.md

 This will be a backend project with no interface.

-Done :
+# Done :

 - CRUD operations without Databases.
 - Will Work on CRUD ops with Databases later.
 - Start working on User ops
 - project restructuration (framework like)
 - path ops definition post restructuration
+- started working on the documentation (added tags to the /docs)

-To Do :
+# To Do :

--start working on the documentation
+- Start working on authentication